Buttercup family (Ranunculaceae)

 Photographic Location: The wildflower garden of the webmaster in Urbana, Illinois.

-Comments: The flowers of this species are quite attractive; how unfortunate that it isn't more common!
+Comments: The flowers of this species are quite attractive – how unfortunate that it isn't more common!
 The only other larkspur that is native to Illinois, Delphinium tricorne (Dwarf Larkspur), is found primarily in woodlands in the southern half of the state.
 This latter species has shorter flowering stalks and leaves with wider lobes (exceeding ¼" across); furthermore, its seed capsules are widely spreading, rather than erect.
 An annual species from Europe that is grown in gardens, Consolida ajacis (Rocket Larkspur), occasionally escapes into waste areas.
 This species has leaves with lobes that are nearly filiform (worm-like) and it has only one seed capsule per flower.
 In contrast, each flower of Wild Larkspur matures into clusters of 3 seed capsules.
 The typical subspecies of Wild Larkspur, Delphinium carolinianum carolinianum, has been described above.
-The other subspecies that has been found in Illinois, Delphinium carolinianum virescens (Prairie Larkspur), differs from the typical subspecies as follows: 1) Its flowers tend to be more white (varying from white to light blue), 2) Its basal leaves usually don't wither before the flowers bloom, and 3) Its seeds have projecting scales and they lack wings along their margins.
+The other subspecies that has been found in Illinois, Delphinium carolinianum virescens (Prairie Larkspur), differs from the typical subspecies as follows: 1) Its flowers tend to be more white (varying from white to light blue), 2) Its basal leaves usually don't wither before the flowers bloom, and 3) Its seeds have projecting scales, while lacking wings along their margins.
 Sometimes Prairie Larkspur is regarded as a distinct species, in which case it is referred to as Delphinium virescens.
 Wild Larkspur and Prairie Larkspur occasionally hybridize when they occur together in the same area.